 Add Line 2-8 on page 136 as follows

 In the SBP reporting procedure, the sensing initiator may sequentially transmit one or more CIR Report IEs carrying the sensing measurement reports of the corresponding sensing measurement exchange to the sensing requesting device.
-Alternatively, the sensing initiator may transmit an aggregated sensing measurement report to the sensing requesting device, which includes two or more CIR Report IEs, each CIR Report IE carrying the sensing measurement reports of the corresponding sensing measurement exchange.
-The CIR Report IE transmitted by the sensing initiator shall include the address of the sensing responder that generated the sensing measurement report carried in the CIR Report IE.
+Alternatively, the sensing initiator may transmit an combined sensing measurement report to the sensing requesting device, which includes two or more CIR Report IEs, each CIR Report IE carrying the sensing measurement reports of the corresponding sensing measurement exchange.
+The CIR Report IE transmitted by the sensing initiator shall include the address of the sensing responder that generated the sensing measurement report carried in the CIR Report IE. If the sensing requesting device is a sensing receiver and it does not support report for aggregated channel when frequency stitching is enabled, it may request report for aggragated channel from the sensing initiator by configuring the Sensing Control field in SBP Request IE.

 ---------------------------------------------------------------------------------------------------------------------------------------